An Important Announcement from Garbo

 Relationships, whether they are casual, committed, monogamous or open, deserve to be approached in a clear and communicative way that allows the people in the relationship to set their boundaries and expectations about the partnership.

-Defining a relationship can feel complicated and complex because it elicits confusing, anxious, and nerve-wracking feelings.
+Defining a relationship can feel complicated and complex because it can elicit confusing, anxious, and nerve-wracking feelings... well, if you're in a situationship or a relationship you maybe aren't able to fully communicate your needs and desire.

 What is a "define the relationship" conversation?

-What it boils down to: a DTR talk is about clearly communicating your wants, desires, expectations, and boundaries in the relationship.
+What it boils down to: a DTR talk is about clearly communicating your wants, desires, expectations, and boundaries within the relationship.

-This type of conversation may involve the decision of labels for you and your partner, whether that means being exclusive, continuing to hook up, or even remaining friends with benefits.
+This type of conversation may involve the decision of labels for you and your partner such as if you are "boyfriend/girlfriend" or partners, whether that means being exclusive, what the boundaries of flirting with others is, or even remaining friends with benefits.

 This DTR conversation can also look like deciding on no labels at all for your partnership.
 Each relationship is unique and each person’s desires and needs are unique within that partnership.